AhmedElkaiass/dotnetCoreGoogleAnayticsWrapper/README.md

 # getting started
 1 - create an google analytics account from https://analytics.google.com

-2 - go to google console https://console.cloud.google.com/ and create an project
+2 - go to google console https://console.cloud.google.com/ and create a new  project

 3 - from goolgel console go to apis & services > Credentials